btk44/raspberrypi-server/docker-setup/README.md

 ```
 The container should be up and running and in the config directory you provided you should find client certificates (peer1, peer2, etc.).
 You can check if container is up through portainer web interface.

-### nextcloud
+### :small_blue_diamond: nextcloud
 Go to nextcloud directory and edit docker-compose.yml (use vim or nano):
 ```
 cd nextcloud
 nano docker-compose.yml
 ```
 Set values:
 * container_name -> put your container name.
-This will be used to access nextcloud via browser, i.e. `https://my_nextcloud_container_name/`
+This will be used to access nextcloud via browser, i.e. `https://rpi-nextcloud/`
 * PUID, PGID and TZ should be filled like in wireguard container
-* in volumes section replace `/host/path/to/config` and `/host/path/to/data` with paths you want to use.
+* in volumes section replace `/home/bk/docker-data/rpi-ncp/config` and `/home/bk/docker-data/rpi-ncp/data` with paths you want to use.
 Data path is the directory where all your files will be stored. (-- add troubleshooting with .ocdata file --)
 * set values for: `MYSQL_ROOT_PASSWORD`, `MYSQL_DATABASE`, `MYSQL_USER`, `MYSQL_PASSWORD` - they will be needed when you first run nextcloud in browser and you will connect to the database
-* in volumes section replace `/host/path/to/db` with correct path you want to store db
+* in volumes section replace `/home/bk/docker-data/rpi-ncp/db` with correct path you want to store db

 Important note!
 There are no ports exposed for the nextcloud - it is made on purpose because we want to access the container directly from custom network that will be accessible through VPN connection.